 Pursuing her avid interest in global concerns and multicultural contexts, Nadia has been involved in secondary and university education programs in Eastern Europe, Central Asia, and Latin America.
 She also has enjoyed involvement in numerous multicultural outreach endeavors for the under-served.

-Janet Tsuchiya, Treasurer (email)
+Janet Tsuchiya, General Director (email)

 Janet Tsuchiya was born in Chicago, Illinois.
 She received a bachelor’s degree in civil engineering from Colorado State University and an MBA - Finance from UC Berkeley.
 In 1983 she became an enrolled agent.
 Janet left engineering to become a full-time homemaker while working as a part-time tax preparer.
 She has been involved in various community activities, including board member of a women’s shelter and treasurer of several youth organizations.

 She and her husband, Gordy, have two adult children and reside in Oakland, California.